Playlist

 @

-symbol, a single line of any of the following can optionally be provided:An alternate url (see the TV's definition of an alt URL) can be provided and is prefixed by a caret
+symbol, a single line of any of the following can optionally be provided:^

-at the start of the line.
+separated list of tags can be provided.
 If you want to use white spaces near the commas in the file, you can.
 They are automatically sanitized on import.

-type, it will not be able to be loaded.
-If it was manually typed, double check for typos.
-If it was exported, it should already be compatible.
+).
+Loading the image will fail if it's any other Texture Type.
+If it was manually typed, double check for typos or image locations that have moved recently.
+If the playlist was exported, it should already be compatible.

 If any line after the playlist entry